Aaron Rodgers Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Season Stats

-- He has added 94 rushing yards on 32 carries with three touchdowns, averaging 5.9 yards per game.
+- He's also contributed in the ground game, with 94 rushing yards (5.9 ypg) on 32 carries with three rushing touchdowns.

+- The Packers, who rank 10th in the NFL in points scored, have attempted a pass 57.1% of the time while running the football 42.9% of the time.

+- Rodgers has attempted 107 of his 513 passes in the red zone, accounting for 56.9% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Rodgers' matchup with the Lions.